 IMPORTANT INFORMATION FOR SENDING ORGANIZATIONS (shelters and foster-based rescues): All sending organizations must ensure all animals they are sending on our transports are healthy prior to boarding the transport.
 If a dog coughs, has funky looking stool, or is vomiting even on the morning of the transport, you must hold them back, get treatment, and assign them to another transport once they are healthy.
 We do not knowingly transport anything communicable to other animals.
 We will transport dogs with Demodex as long as the vet has certed they are healthy enough for transport and the receiving organization is aware of the condition and agreed to continue treatment and assume the cost for that.
-Sending organizations must treat all passengers for internal and external parasites (including worms, coccidia, giardia, fleas and ticks) prior to assigning them to a transport date.
+Sending organizations must treat all passengers for internal and external parasites (including worms, coccidia, giardia, fleas, lice and ticks) prior to assigning them to a transport date.
 Fecal test must be negative before boarding our transports.
 Any dog aged 6 months or older must have at minimum a heartworm test, but we strongly recommend you instead do a 4DX test to check for tick-related diseases.
 All puppies must have puppy 2 vaccinations and a negative fecal prior to boarding our transports.

 In order to send dogs to Pennsylvania-based rescues, your organization must have the Pennsylvania Out of State Dealer License.
 You can join our network without it, but will not be able to transfer any dogs to rescues, shelters, or adopters residing in the state of Pennsylvania until you get this license.